mxagar/generative_ai_udacity/06_RAGs_DeepDive/02_Azure_LLMs/README.md

 **This section is also very important, because everything is put into an application on the cloud!**

+The final example code is in [`notebooks/07_azure_rag/`](./notebooks/07_azure_rag/).
+This section is about building and describing the steps necessary to create that example folder.

-As in the previous section, the code is from Alfredo Deza's repository [alfredodeza/azure-rag](https://github.com/alfredodeza/azure-rag), and it's added as a submodule; if already added, you can skip these setup commands:
+As in the previous section, the original code (although modified here by me) is from Alfredo Deza's repository [alfredodeza/azure-rag](https://github.com/alfredodeza/azure-rag), and it's added as a submodule; if already added, you can skip these setup commands:

 ```bash
 # Add and initialize the LanChain repo as a submodule